 konnectedsection represents a list of Konnected devices that you have on your network.
 Each NodeMCU WiFi module is considered a device.

-For sensors, use
+For binary_sensors, use

 zone(for the Konnected branded Alarm Panel hardware) or